trybick/reorder-fidelity-accounts-extension/README.md

 - **Your settings follow you.** If you're signed into Chrome on more than one computer, your saved order syncs across them automatically.
-- **New accounts won't get lost.** If you open a new account later, it simply shows up after the groups you've already arranged.
-You can re-detect and reorder anytime.
 - **Nothing leaves your browser.** The extension doesn't send your information anywhere.
 It only rearranges what's displayed on your screen.

 ## If something isn't working

-- Make sure you're on the Fidelity portfolio page before clicking **Detect groups**.
-- If no groups appear, refresh the Fidelity page and try **Detect groups** again.
 - Fidelity occasionally updates the design of their website.
 When that happens, the extension may stop recognizing your accounts.
 If you're comfortable editing code (or know someone who is), the part that finds the accounts lives in